The Robinson R66 Turbine is a five-seat light utility helicopter powered

 Aviation Safety Agency (EASA) issued its type certificate for the

 Robinson R66 Turbine helicopter.
-Today, already over 700 Robinson R66 Turbine helicopters are delivered
+Today, over 1.000 Robinson R66 Turbine helicopters are delivered

 to customers all over the world.
 The ICAO Aircraft Type Designator for the Robinson R66 helicopters is R66.